8.11.6 FBAR Penalties

 FBAR Overview

-2. Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts, must be filed by US persons who have a financial interest in, signature authority, or other authority over one or more financial accounts in foreign countries with an aggregate value exceeding $10,000 at any time during the calendar year.
+1. A United States person must file an FBAR (FinCEN Form 114, Report of Foreign Bank and Financial Accounts) if that person has a financial interest in or signature authority over any financial account(s) outside of the United States and the aggregate value of the account(s) exceeds $10,000 at any time during the calendar year.
 Failure to file this form may result in civil and/or criminal penalties.
-The civil penalties may be appealed.
+The civil penalties may be appealed administratively.

 Note: